IceSkyDev/AppDoc/docs/tools/en/ToolsSet_Media/RandColor.md

     * Polychrome: Multiple color effects will be added
   * You can specify whether or not to add a blur effect
     > Slightly longer spawn time after the blur effect is enabled
-* Click the [Generate] button below to generate a color or pattern in the preview area on the right according to the settings
+* Click the [Generate] button below to generate a color or image in the preview area on the right according to the settings
 * Click Save to save the color or image to a file